zuyicai/SI507-HW6/README.md

 $(document).ready(function(){
     $("form").submit(function(event){
 ```

+`$(document).ready(function()` is used to make a function available after the document is loaded.
+`$("form").submit(function(event)` is used to trigger a submit event when a form is submitted.

+Those codes above are used to show the error message or the valid message when we click the submit button.

 * **Add some code to the `jquerylib_submit_example.html` file so that, if the input is valid and is specifically the text `hello`, rather than the visible output being `Nice!` in blue, the visible output should be `Hello to you too!`, also in blue, just like `Nice!` is.**